Storm system to exit US, leaving behind at least 39 dead and vast destruction from tornadoes, wildfires and dust storms

 By Hanna Park, Robert Shackelford and Rafael Romo, CNN

-(CNN) — A powerful storm system that tore across the United States in recent days is poised to move offshore into the Atlantic Monday, but in its wake are devastated communities across multiple states hit with violent tornadoes, wildfires and dust storms spun off by the massive system.
+(CNN) — A powerful storm system that tore across the United States in recent days is poised to move offshore Monday into the Atlantic, but in its wake are devastated communities across states hit with violent tornadoes, wildfires and dust storms spun off by the massive system.

 At least 39 people died in storm-related incidents in seven states, according to officials.
 Missouri has the highest death toll on record with 12 fatalities, followed by Kansas with eight.
 Most of Alabama was severely impacted, and at least three died in the state.